The Incredible Hulk Returns: Reception

 The Incredible Hulk Returns was a major ratings success, outdoing even the high expectations directed to it as a reunion of the Incredible Hulk TV series.

 Home media

-This television film was released by Anchor Bay Entertainment on May 13, 2008 along with The Trial of the Incredible Hulk as a DVD double feature to coincide with the release of The Incredible Hulk.
+This television film was released by Anchor Bay Entertainment on May 13, 2008 along with its sequel, The Trial of the Incredible Hulk, as a DVD double feature to coincide with the release of The Incredible Hulk.
 They were re-released by Image Entertainment on October 11, 2011.